dvgica/managerial/README.md

 ## Installation

-Managerial is available on Maven Central for Scala 2.12 and 2.13.
+Managerial is available on Maven Central for Scala 2.12, 2.13, and 3.
 There are two artifacts:
 - `managerial`, which provides core functionality
 - `managerial-twitter-util`, which provides [compatibility](#compatibility-with-twitter-util-managed) with Twitter Util's `Managed`

 Add the following dependency description to your build.sbt:

 `"ca.dvgi" %% "managerial" % "<latest>"`

-For usage from a Scala 3 project, use:

-`("ca.dvgi" %% "managerial" % "<latest>").cross(CrossVersion.for3Use2_13)`

-as detailed in the [Scala 3 Migration Guide](https://docs.scala-lang.org/scala3/guides/migration/compatibility-classpath.html).

 ## Usage